rojarsmith/bitdove-hawkbit/docs/content/apis/dmf_api.md

 ### THING_DELETED

-Message sent by hawkBit when a target has been deleted.
+Message sent by Bitdove when a target has been deleted.

 Header | Description                                      | Type                         | Mandatory
 -------------- | ------------------------------------------------ | ---------------------------- | -------------------------------------------------------------